RGraDev/cruise-ships/README.md

-# cruise-ships
+# Cruise Ships
 Cruise Ships OOP/TDD exercise as part of CommandShift Bootcamp Syllabus

 The project had the aim of taking some requirements, and translating them into object-oriented code.

-This involved developing the requirements into a domain model, which could then form classes for objects which could interact with eachother.
+This involved developing the requirements into a domain model, which could then be used to form classes for objects which could interact with eachother.

 ## Classes
 ### Port 🌊